-Multiple Myeloma Facts
+Myeloma Facts

 Why Early Detection of MM Is Crucial

-As incidence continues to increase, early detection may help provide patients more treatment options.1 Despite current available treatments, multiple myeloma remains incurable, and most patients will relapse and become refractory to these treatments.2 In some patients, the cancer may respond to initial treatment, but not to treatment following a relapse.2
+As incidence continues to increase, early detection may help provide patients more treatment options.1 Despite currently available treatments, multiple myeloma remains incurable, and most patients will relapse and become refractory to these treatments.2 In some patients, the cancer may respond to initial treatment, but not to treatment following a relapse.2

 New agents are necessary so that patients and physicians can have options as the disease progresses and patients relapse and become refractory to treatments.